Meta Flow Maps enable scalable reward alignment: Reward Alignment

 Here, we use the bar notation ($\bar{x}_s, \bar{b}_s$) to distinguish the state and velocity of this \emph{conditional} auxiliary process from the unconditional trajectory ($x_t, b_t$) in~\eqref{eq:ode}.
 For brevity, the dependence of $\bar{x}_s$ on $(t, x)$ is suppressed.

 Although $\bar b_s$ is well defined in theory, it is generally intractable without retraining.
-However, when the prior $p_0$ is Gaussian, GLASS flows~\citep{holderrieth2025glassflowstransitionsampling} demonstrate that $\bar b_s$ can be derived analytically by reparameterizing the drift $b_t$:
+However, when the prior $p_0$ is Gaussian, GLASS flows~\citep{holderrieth2025glassflowstransitionsampling} demonstrate that $\bar b_s$ can be derived analytically by reparametrising the drift $b_t$:

-where $w_1, w_2, w_3$ are scalar coefficients, $t^*$ is a reparametrized time, and $S$ is a linear sufficient statistic.
+where $w_1, w_2, w_3$ are scalar coefficients, $t^*$ is a reparametrised time, and $S$ is a linear sufficient statistic.
 We provide explicit expressions for these terms in Appendix~\ref{app:glass_flows}.
-While this reparametrization makes $\bar b_s$ accessible, generating posterior samples from $p_{1|t}(\cdot |x)$ by unrolling ODE trajectories remains computationally expensive.
+While this reparametrisation makes $\bar b_s$ accessible, generating posterior samples from $p_{1|t}(\cdot |x)$ by unrolling ODE trajectories remains computationally expensive.
 It requires drawing a separate initial condition $\bar x_0 \sim p_0$ for every element in the Monte Carlo batch and integrating~\eqref{eq:posterior_transport_ode}.

-Furthermore, efficient estimators of $\nabla V_t(x)$, such as~\eqref{eq:gradient_estimator}, also require that the posterior samples $x_1 \sim p_{1|t}(\cdot|x)$ are differentiable with respect to $x$ via the reparametrization $\Phi$.
+Furthermore, efficient estimators of $\nabla V_t(x)$, such as~\eqref{eq:gradient_estimator}, also require that the posterior samples $x_1 \sim p_{1|t}(\cdot|x)$ are differentiable with respect to $x$ via the reparametrisation $\Phi$.
 While it is theoretically possible to differentiate through the ODE or SDE solvers used in exact rollouts, this incurs a prohibitive memory and computational cost, making it impractical for iterative steering or fine-tuning.
 Consequently, this has often forced reliance on coarse approximations.

 \paragraph{Insufficiency of flow maps.} Finally, we remark that standard flow maps address a fundamentally different transport problem than what is required for posterior sampling.
 A flow map $X_{s,u}$ is trained to satisfy the \emph{marginal}~transport~constraint: